intel/mlir-extensions/docs/rfcs/XeGPU.md

 # RFC for XeGPU Dialect

 ## Summary
-The XeGPU dialect provides  an abstraction that closely models Xe instructions to support high-perf GEMM code generation.
-The matrix instructions being processed at this level exactly match the hardware instructions’ semantics including the matrix sizes.
+The XeGPU dialect provides an abstraction that closely models Xe instructions to support high-performance GEMM code generation.
+The matrix instructions at this level exactly match the hardware instructions’ semantics including the matrix sizes.
 The lowering and optimizations built on top of the XeGPU dialect are target-specific.

 ## Proposal
 XeGPU dialect models a subset of Xe GPU’s ISA.
 This is the counterpart of NVGPU and AMDGPU dialects, which provide a bridge dialect in the MLIR gradual lowering.
-XeGPU dialect works with MLIR memref and vector type and complements with Arith/Math/Vector/Memref dialect.
+XeGPU dialect works with MLIR memref and vector type and complements Arith, Math, Vector, and Memref dialects.
 XeGPU operations are introduced when there is a special Xe instruction not modeled by LLVM/SPIR-V dialect, for example, like DPAS and 2D block load.
 In some cases, one XeGPU op may lower to a sequence of instructions for a dedicated and performance-critical function.
 For example, create_tdesc is mapped to a fixed sequence of instructions to create an address description.

 Below is a summary.